marcelduin/Micrio.Blogpost.wasm-v3/README.md

 ![A WebAssembly vertex buffer as Float32Array](img/vertexbuffer.png "The Float32Array vertex buffer generated by WebAssembly in the JS console")
 *The Float32Array vertex buffer generated by WebAssembly in the JS console*

-In the end, both the 2D and 360&deg; images result in a single array buffer useable by WebGL, generated at runtime.
+In the end, both the 2D and 360&deg; images result in a single array buffer usable by WebGL, generated at runtime.

 ## 6.3.
 Connecting it to JavaScript